amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ## Set Operations runtime

-From our implementation we can sum up the time complexity as follows:
+From our Set implementation using a HashMap we can sum up the time complexity as follows (very similar to the HashMap):

 **Set Time Complexities**